Change-Driven Solutions

 i.description AS IncidentDescription

-Now, with a single Continuous Query and no coding, you are dynamically detecting simple changes and generating custom change notifications on a source system that doesn’t inherently support change notification.
+Now, with a single Continuous Query and no coding, you are dynamically detecting simple changes and generating custom change notifications on a source system that doesn’t inherently support change notifications.
+You can use any Reaction to process the observed change in order to integrate with an external / downstream system.

 Observing Conditions

-More flexible change notification systems allow consumers greater control over which events they receive so they don’t have to take the entire feed and filter it themselves in code.
+More flexible change notification systems allow consumers greater control over which events they receive so they don’t have to take the entire feed and filter it themselves in stream processing systems or in code.
 In the simplest form this is done using event type and property filters with more advanced systems supporting rules and logical predicates.
 This allows you to think less about observing low level data changes and more about receiving notifications when desired conditions become true.
 For example, when:

 - an Incident becomes critical.